EU court points to future resurrection of Russian gas pipe

 But for all that, the latest survey by German pollster Deutschlandtrend showed a nine-point increase (rising to 38 percent) in the number of Germans who want to be softer on Russia if energy costs keep climbing.

-An MP from German far-right and pro-Russian AfD party has bought a bus to offer homeless people heating in winter — a charity stunt showing how the energy crisis can give political ammunition to Russia's friends.
+An MP from Germany's far-right and pro-Russian AfD party has bought a bus to offer homeless people heating in winter — a charity stunt showing how the energy crisis can give political ammunition to Russia's friends.

 Germany, earlier this week, intervened to let Russia take delivery of a turbine for Nord Stream 1 from Canada in a derogation from Western sanctions.

-And chancellor Olaf Scholz said last week the EU should offer Russia sanctions relief in return for de-escalation in Ukraine, indicating Berlin is keen to repair ties with Moscow after the war and that Nord Stream 2 might have a future after all.
+And German chancellor Olaf Scholz said last week the EU should offer Russia sanctions relief in return for de-escalation in Ukraine, indicating Berlin is keen to repair ties with Moscow after the war and that Nord Stream 2 might have a future after all.

 "The transfer of the Nord Stream 1 turbine will allow Russia to continue to use energy as a tool of hybrid warfare against Europe," the Ukrainian foreign ministry said.